tlswg/tls13-spec/draft-ietf-tls-tls13.md

 function will then feed the content into data-dependent functions.

-Generation N+1 keys are derived from generation N keys via a key derivation function.
+Generation N+1 keys are derived from generation N keys via a key derivation function {{updating-traffic-keys}}.
 As long as this function is truly one way, it is not possible to compute the previous keys after a key change (forward secrecy).
 However, TLS does not provide backward secrecy after key updates; systems which want backward secrecy must do